A Level (film)

 A Level is a 2017 Sri Lankan Sinhala Teen drama film directed by Rohan Perera and produced by Susara Dinal for Maharaja Entertainments.
-It stars Jayalath Manoratne, Chandani Seneviratne and Umali Thilakarathne in lead roles along with many new coming teen crew.
-Music composed by Suresh Maliyadde.
+It stars Jayalath Manoratne, Chandani Seneviratne and Umali Thilakarathne in lead roles along with many newcomers in the teen crew.
+The music is composed by Suresh Maliyadde.
 The muhurath ceremony was held at the Savoy Theatre, Wallawatte.
-Despite the film received mixed critical acclaim and film made the record box office during its screening.
-It is the 1293rd Sri Lankan film in the Sinhala cinema.
+Despite the film receiving mixed critical acclaim, the film made a record box-office earning during its screening.
+It's the 1293rd Sri Lankan film in the Sinhala cinema.

 Plot

 After getting through the O/L Examination with outstanding results, Anuththara with his friends eagerly look forward to experience their final years in school as seniors in the A/L class.
 They befriend Ahinsa and the other new girls who join their school.
 Ahinsa draws everyone's attention for her smartness as well as her cheerful yet mysterious behaviour.
 Her irregular school attendance and the rumours circulating about her, make the others suspect that there's a hidden story behind her cheerfulness.